keepwatch0n/cybersecurity-simulation-lab/Snort/Snort-confi.md

 Go to Services → Snort → Interfaces.

-Click Add and choose the interface where you want IDS/IPS inspection (e.g., DMZ).
+Click Add and choose the interface where you want IDS/IPS inspection (e.g., DMZ, LAN).

 Configure: